mssola/fbos/README.md

 With that simply set the `QEMU_BIOS` environment variable with the full path of the resulting `fw_dynamic.bin` file.

-Now make sure that you have the version that is able to emulate a RISC-V system.
+Now make sure that you have a QEMU version that is able to emulate a RISC-V system.
 After that, simply run:

 ```
 $ make qemu
 ```

-The `qemu` target can be paired with the `DEBUG` parameter that you can pass to make.
+This will open up QEMU in `-nographic` mode (hence the serial output will be simply redirected to stdout), and you will be able to see the whole thing working.
+Moreover, the `qemu` target can be paired with the `DEBUG` parameter that you can pass to make.
 Hence, you can also call it like so:

 ```
 $ make qemu DEBUG=1